Imran4424/Machine-Learning-Models/README.md

 **What's so special about Support Vector Machines?**

-The best thing about support vector machine is
+The best thing about Support Vector Machine is it always consider worst case scenario, thus the support vectors.
+By considering worst case scenario, it perfroms well even with small size datasets.

 ### Naive Bayes